magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 Each EG belongs to one owner.
 This can be either Tenant or Customer.
 Also, each Customer has only one owner.
 If the Customer Owner is a Tenant, it means that this is a top-level Customer.
 If the Customer owner is another Customer, it means that this is a sub-customer.
-There might be multiple levels of Customers in ThingsBoard.
+There might be multiple levels of Customers in IoT Hub.

 **Resource**

-Anything that has a secure APIs or represents a ThingsBoard Entity is a resource.
+Anything that has a secure APIs or represents a IoT Hub Entity is a resource.
 Examples of Entities are listed in the Entity definition above.
 Groups of entities are also resources, for example, Device Group, Asset Group, Dashboard Group.
 Additional resources are white-labeling, audit logs, and admin settings.